yacoob/aoc-2018/README.md

 Hopefully I'll have enough time to tackle most/all of the problems.

+Idea for later: if I end up liking Rust, come back and try to rewrite the solutions to be more idiomatic.
+Or faster.
+Or both.

 ## Puzzle #2

 * `&` usage from yesterday bit explained: complex types that require